-Fishing crickets & worms on a bobber/float are reliable producers, but artificial lures are a more engaging strategy that frequently yields the area’s biggest bluegill.
+Fishing crickets & worms on a bobber/float are reliable producers, but artificial lures are a more engaging strategy that frequently yields the area’s most giant bluegill.
 Although these fish are ferocious, size is the biggest difference between bass fishing lures and bluegill lures.
-Bluegill may surprise you when it comes the size of lure they can take with their small mouths.
-They will strike a broad range of artificial lures but there are a few that preform better than the rest.
+Bluegill may surprise you when it comes to the size of the lure they can take with their small mouths.
+They will strike a broad range of artificial lures but there are a few that perform better than the rest.

 After years of catching these little gamefish, I’ve discovered the different baits that consistently produce the best results.
-Here’s a summary of the best options and how to catch Bluegill, bluegill fishing tips and best bluegill baits.
+Here’s a summary of the best options and how to catch bluegill fishing tips, and best bluegill baits.

 This website is reader supported.
 Any purchases you make through links on this site earn us a commission at no additional cost to you.
 Thank you for your support!